-(CLOSED) CALL FOR PAPERS for the Spring 2018 Issue of EXHIBITION
+CALL FOR PAPERS for the FALL 2018 Issue of EXHIBITION

 Exhibition is a journal of exhibition theory & practices for museum professionals, published by NAME, the National Association for Museum Exhibition.

-• tell how the proposed article will relate to the issue’s theme;
+- tell how the proposed article would relate to the issue’s theme;

-• indicate the approaches, strategies, or knowledge that readers will take away from the article;
+- indicate the approaches, strategies, or knowledge that readers would take away from the article;

-• convey how the article will raise questions or illuminate larger issues about exhibitions that are widely applicable (especially if the proposal focuses on a single project or institution); and
+- convey how the article would raise questions or illuminate larger issues that are widely applicable (especially if the proposal focuses on a single project or institution);

-• take into account that articles will be expected to provide critical, candid discussions about issues and challenges; if citing a project’s success, they will be expected to provide some level of evaluation in support of the claim.
+- take into account that articles will be expected to provide critical, candid discussions about issues and challenges; and

 Deadlines and information